ImKeTT/Low-rank_Matrix-completion/README.md

 ### Introduction

-The implementations of the algorithms in this repository will focus on completing low rank matrixes .
-Including traditional matrix trace and nuclear norm minimization as well as some algorithms related to popular differentiable programming.
+Implementations of algorithms in this repository will focus on completing low rank matrixes .
+Including traditional matrix trace and nuclear norm minimization as well as some algorithms related to the popular differentiable programming.
 And they are all implemented in python.

 ### Algorithms